Scott Mead is an active Investor, Investment banker and Philanthropist.

 Career Background

-The Goldman team in Europe rapidly grew the business.
-Scott was responsible for many of Goldman Sach’s largest clients in Europe, Asia and the United States and headed deal teams in major transactions in over 25 countries.
+Scott Mead was responsible for many of Goldman Sach’s largest clients in Europe, Asia and the United States and headed deal teams in major transactions in over 25 countries.
 He was centrally involved in advising many governments and political leaders during the privatization wave which swept Europe and Asia during the 1990’s as countries sought to deregulate and grow their economies to compete in a globalizing world.

-Richmond Park Capital: Scott is a founding partner and President of Richmond Park Capital, an independent merchant bank based in London actively involved in advisory, restructuring and fund management.
+Richmond Park Partners: Scott is a founding partner of Richmond Park Partners, an independent merchant bank based in London actively involved in advisory, restructuring and fund management.

 Current Philanthropic Activities

-Great Ormond Street Hospital: Associate non-executive director of Great Ormond Street Hospital in London and Vice-Chairman of its redevelopment appeal board; Scott also completed the New York and London marathons to raise funds for the hospital.
+Great Ormond Street Hospital: Formerly an associate non-executive director of Great Ormond Street Hospital in London and Vice-Chairman of its redevelopment appeal board; Scott also completed the New York and London marathons to raise funds for the hospital.

 Tate Foundation: Member of the Executive Committee of the Tate Foundation, an entity committed to helping the UK’s most visited art museums achieve their objectives.

-Cambridge University: Member of the Advisory Board of the Judge Business School of Cambridge University and a member of the University’s Campaign Board.
+Cambridge University: Member of the Advisory Board of the Judge Business School of Cambridge University and a member of the University’s 800th Anniversary Campaign Board.

-Harvard University: Scott’s activities at Harvard include the Task Force on University Finance and the Committee on University Resources.
+Harvard University: Actively involved and previouly a member of the Task Force on University Finance and the Committee on University Resources.

 Phillips Academy: Charter Trustee of Phillips Academy in Andover, Massachusetts, a leading secondary school which recently adopted “need-blind” admissions.